doo/scanbot-barcode-scanner-sdk-example-flutter/README.md

 Connect a mobile device via USB and run the app.

+### Step 2: Start your application

 **Android:**

 ```
 flutter run -d <DEVICE_ID>
 ```

-You can get the IDs of all connected devices via `flutter devices`.
+You can get the IDs of all connected devices with `flutter devices`.

 **iOS:**